rohankaps123/Repliance/docs/profile.md

 ### Area of Interest
 #### We're always interested in working with creating social and cultural connections between people

-Matt Fischer
+# Matt Fischer
-27118143
+## Bio

+My name is Matt Fischer.
+I am currently a junior Computer Science major with an IT minor.
+I am a second-year RA in a freshman building.
+I am from New Jersey, where I work as a waiter in a family burger restaurant.

-CS Courses Taken:
+## CS Courses Taken:

-CS 121
++ CS 121
-CS 187
++ CS 187
-CS 197U
++ CS 197U
-CS 220
++ CS 220
-CS 230
++ CS 230
-CS 240
++ CS 240
-CS 250
++ CS 250
-CS 311
++ CS 311

-Other Courses:
+## Other Courses:

-Anthro 106
++ Anthro 106
-Comp-Lit 335
++ Comp-Lit 335
-History 180
++ History 180

-Currently Enrolled:
+## Currently Enrolled:

-CS 326
++ CS 326
-CS 377
++ CS 377

-Brief Bio:

-CompSci Major junior.
-From NJ.
-RA on campus.

 # James Desjardin